apache/sis-site/source/javafx.md

 If the geographic area crosses the anti-meridian (the meridian at ±180° of longitude), the bounding box will be shown with two parts on each side of the map.
 Many (but not all) classes of the Apache {{% SIS %}} library are capable to handle such situation.

+## Data on cloud

+Apache {{% SIS %}} can open data on Amazon S3.
+This is not enabled by default in the JavaFX application because of the large amount of dependencies required.
+An option for downloading the dependencies may be provided in a future release.
+In the meantime, SIS has to be built from the source for enabling this functionality.

+## File size limit

+There is usually no size limit when viewing only the metadata, because only the file headers are read at that time.
+When viewing the data, there is no size limit if the data are pyramided and tiled with tiles of reasonable size, because the application loads only the tiles needed for the area being displayed.
+An example of file format supporting tiling is GeoTIFF.
+If a format does not support tiling (e.g. netCDF-3) or if data does not use the tiling capability of the format, then the data are fully loaded as one big tile.
+A future version of the JavaFX application may allow to load only a subset of the data (the Apache {{% SIS %}} API already allows that).

 # Explore metadata